 WHEN & WHERE

 Program participants will be based in the town of Panajachel on Lake Atitlán.
-The program includes visits to the colonial city of Antigua, as well as the towns of Santa Caterina, San Antonio, and San Juan.
+Planned visits as part of the program include the colonial city of Antigua and the towns of Santa Caterina, San Antonio, and San Juan.

 Applicants should submit the LIM College study abroad application by email to the Study Abroad Coordinator, along with their personal statement (instructions included in Application document), a copy of the photo page of their passport (if the student does not yet have a passport and therefore cannot include this piece, their application will not be penalized; however, they will be required to get a passport within three months of acceptance to the program), and a copy of their unofficial transcript (which can obtained from Sonis).
 Students must also submit an initial $375 deposit to Student Financial Services by the application deadline as well.
 Students who are not accepted to the program will be refunded their deposit.